What is Physical Therapy?

 What Our Pediatric Physical Therapists Do

-Common Diagnoses for Children who are referred to Physical Therapy
+Common Diagnoses for Children who are referred to a Physical Therapist

 Orthopedic – Fractures, Soft Tissue